Links

 Finally, ensure that your application has access to the file system.
 The following is a snippet illustrating where this is set for our my-unity-crasher sample:

-BugSplat ❤️ 's open source!
-If you feel that this integration can be improved, please open an Issue.
+BugSplat ❤️s open source!
+If you feel that this package can be improved, please open an Issue.
 If you have an awesome new feature you'd like to implement, we'd love to merge your Pull Request.
-You can also reach out to us via an email to [email protected] or the in-app chat on bugsplat.com.
+You can also send us an email, join us on Discord, or message us via the in-app chat on bugsplat.com.